threat-hunt/data/README.md

-# This repostiratry contains data (events) used in the book.
+# This repostiratry contains data (events) used in the Cyber Threat Hunting book.